polterguy/magic.endpoint/README.md

 ### Extending the meta data retrieval process

-If you wish, you can extend the meta data retrieval process, by invoking `ListEndpoints.AddMetaDataResolver`.
+If you wish, you can extend the meta data retrieval process, by invoking `ListEndpoints.AddMetaDataResolver`, and pass in your own function.
 This class can be found in the `magic.endpoint.services.slots` namespace.

 The `AddMetaDataResolver` method takes one function object, which will be invoked for every file the meta generator is trying to create meta data for, with the complete `lambda`, `verb` and `args`